OpenReferralUK/human-services/pages/Data/DataStandardGuidance.md

 -   Tables, which may also be seen as classes in a data structure
 -   Table fields, which may be seen as class properties

 Service directories supporting the standard may keep their data in the structure given or may just transform it to that structure for API requests.
+The tabular data package format can also be used for bulk import/export between directories.

 Each table and field is described below.